-In Figure 3, I add data from two highly respected universities – represented by the gold lines for US and UK (in order of the last data point).
+In Figure 3, I add data from two highly respected universities – represented by the gold lines for US and UK (the higher historical line is the US university).
 For these universities, I am assuming visitors to these websites are a broad mix of tech savvy users that are most probably logged into a Google service (or search directly via the browser’s omnibox), and non-tech-savvy users (the inverse group).

 The golden lines fit nicely between zones B and C and hence I use this as my benchmark.
 Figure 3 shows that above the golden line(s), the audience can be described as more tech-savvy, while below it they are less tech savvy.
-At present (March 2013), the “not provided” benchmarks are 40% and 35% respectively for US focused and UK focused websites respectively.
+At present (31-July-2013), the “not provided” benchmarks have converged at 46% for US focused and UK focused websites respectively.

 The Latest Changes To Affect “not provided”